-Some hornet species in Susquehanna Valley & Surrounding Areas can make a small amount of honey that they regurgitate for their larvae to eat.
+Some hornet species in Harrisburg Area can make a small amount of honey that they regurgitate for their larvae to eat.
 However, they don’t collect pollen the way honey bees do.

 Wasps.
 A wasp is a general group of flying, stinging insects that eat meat, can sting multiple times, and are either solitary or make colonies.
 This means that hornets, yellowjackets, mud daubers, and paper wasps are all types of the general “wasp” group.

 Bees.
 All bees are hairy and have short wings.
 They can either be yellow and black or entirely black.
 Bees are neither bumblebees or wasps.
 Of the thousands of types of bees, carpenter bees and honey bees are the most common.

 Bumblebees.
 All bumblebees are closely related to wasps, but they are neither bees nor wasps.
 They have stubby wings and fat, hairy bodies that are black and yellow.
 They often make small colonies underground.

 Asian giant hornets are a very large hornet that lives in colonies.
 They usually kill colonies of honey bees all at once in order to eat their larvae.

 They can grow to about 2 inches long, with yellow heads and either yellow-and-black stripes or yellow-and-brown stripes on their abdomen.